VTSkull/psms/README.md

 # Docs:

 ## Basic info
-psm(python assembly) is a machine-code-like language I made in a day. psm has 4 addresses that range from 0 to 3. psms(python assembly script) is a assembly-like language that gets compiled into psm.
+psm(python assembly) is a machine-code-like language I made in a day. psm has 5 registers that range from 0 to 4. register 4 is used for writing to stdout. psms(python assembly script) is a assembly-like language that gets compiled into psm.
 This is the documentation for psms

 ## Instructions: